mlevans0/overleaf-server-docs/docs/getting-started/hardware-requirements.md

 !!! warning

-    If you are considering using a NFS (Network File System) based filesystem for your small instance please have a look at this section in the Troubleshooting page.
+    If you are considering using a NFS (Network File System) based filesystem for your small instance please have a look at this section in the [Troubleshooting](/troubleshooting/troubleshooting/) guide.

 ## Scaling